Discover more from Polemics

 Conker's Bad Fur Day Lore is Deeper Than You Think

-Newly found evidence suggest the video game is about MGTOW.
+Newly found evidence suggest the video game is about MGTOW

 Conker’s Bad Fur Day was released over twenty years ago!
 As originally developed as Twelve Tales: Conker 64, the developer Rare already had Banjo-Kazooie and Diddy Kong Racing as family-friendly options.
 But they also had Killer Instinct Gold and Perfect Dark as their adult products.
 Conker, who already made his debut on the Gameboy Color in Conker Pocket Tales, had some legacy issues.
 As if Rare wanted to take every single character found in Diddy Kong Racing and give them a video game to promote their brand.
 Should Conker even exist?
-With the backlash that Rare was too invested into children’s video games, Conker’s “Bad Fur Day” was conceived as a statement between the G-rated and the R-rated.
+With the backlash that Rare was too invested in children’s video games, Conker’s “Bad Fur Day” was conceived as a statement between the G-rated and the R-rated.
 Why not make a game for the transitioning “college male” audience?

 I assume the reader has played Conker’s Bad Fur Day or knows about it.
-If you haven’t played it, or watched a longplay of it, please do so now.
+If you haven’t played it or watched a long play of it, please do so now.

-According to a 2008 Rare fan site,
+According to a 2008 Rare fansite,

 "Conker's Other Bad Fur Day was supposed to follow Conker’s quest for his girlfriend Berri after her death in Bad Fur Day, but this time as the king of all his land.
 Such a premise would have been easy to come up with, since the Easter egg sequence after the ending credits of Bad Fur Day showed Conker getting wasted once again and walking into the darkness, presumably during the early morning of what was about to become his hundredth hung-over day.

 It could have been that.
 But people wanted to know it for sure.
-Chris Seavor answered that not only did they start working on a sequel with that title, they also had a full storyline ready to be depicted on the screen and many new movie references in mind: “We actually started on a direct sequel which was going to be called ‘Conker’s Other Bad Day‘ which dealt with Conker’s somewhat unsuccessful tenure as King.
+Chris Seavor answered that not only did they start working on a sequel with that title, but they also had a full storyline ready to be depicted on the screen and many new movie references in mind: “We started on a direct sequel which was going to be called ‘Conker’s Other Bad Day‘ which dealt with Conker’s somewhat unsuccessful tenure as King.
 He spends all the treasury money on beer, parties and hookers.
-Thrown into prison, Conker is faced with the prospect of execution and the game starts with his escape, ball and chain attached, from the Castles highest tower.”"
+Thrown into prison, Conker is faced with the prospect of execution and the game starts with his escape, ball, and chain attached, from the Castles highest tower.”

 Here is what amazed me about the story.
 The main villain, Professor Von Kriplespac, or “the Weasel Professor,” is “nothing but a robot invented by [Berri] after she survived.”
 This means that the time frame for the first game entirely misleads the player.
 This, in turn, could be translated that all dialogue spoken by Professor Von Kriplespac is that of Berri’s concerns.
 A textual analysis & rereading of the previous dialogue in the first game suggests that the vague name “Weasel Professor” is nothing more than the thoughts of Conker's angry girlfriend who is mad at him for going out to the bar and ignoring her.
-Thus the entire plot of Conker is about a man’s own relationship struggle with his girlfriend.
+Thus the entire plot of Conker is about a man’s relationship struggle with his girlfriend.

 Even more so, that the evil Panther King, who tries to get revenge on Conker, also becomes a good guy against Berri.

-There is many contradictions and plot loopholes in the Conker universe.
+There are many contradictions and plot loopholes in the Conker universe.
 For example, Professor Von Kriplespac in the manual was once referred to as the peaceful “Weasel King” before he got his legs torn off by the Panther King.
 However, in Conker: Live & Reloaded, Professor Von Kriplespac gets his legs blown off during combat as the “Tediz Battle Master.”
 It’s hard to confirm which canon of the story is correct, as the divide is between the “Milk Wars” vs. the “Old War” canon.
-That is the genius of the story in Conker, as the most of the events is never explained and is up to player’s speculation, like a vague “creepypasta” or “lost media” fever dream of sorts.
+That is the genius of the story in Conker, as most of the events are never explained and are up to the player’s speculation, like a vague “creepypasta” or “lost media” fever dream of sorts.
 Rare also planned for a Conker sequel called “Conker: Gettin Medieval,” as a multiplayer game within the Conker universe, but without Conker himself, and Gregg the Grim Reaper as the protagonist.
 This would explain much of the lore in better detail, especially from a grimdark perspective.

 If so, this is a story about a man and his annoyance with trying to tell his girlfriend he just wants to get a pint with his pals at his pub, and all of this is some exaggerated, avant-garde story of sorts made up around design and experimentation than anything.